IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/introduction.md

 ## Integrating TomTom IndiGO

-Read more about [integrating IndiGO](/indigo/documentation/integrating-indigo/introduction) in a vehicle or on other hardware.
+Read more about [integrating TomTom IndiGO](/indigo/documentation/integrating-indigo/introduction) in a vehicle or on other hardware.

 ## API reference

-Developing for IndiGO requires a set of Application Programming Interfaces (API): the main TomTom IndiGO API and the TomTom Android Tools API.
+Developing for TomTom IndiGO requires a set of Application Programming Interfaces (API): the main TomTom IndiGO API and the TomTom Android Tools API.
 The reference documentation for both can be found on the[API reference documentation page](/indigo/api-reference/introduction).
 It provides the details of all classes and functions, and insights into the relation between all modules and